Notre Dame 'spasmodic' in 1898 loss to IU, the Hoosiers' only win in South Bend

 An excerpt from the game recap says the Fighting Irish performed well, but “the play was spasmodic.”

-Their next game in the series kicks off Dec.
+The next game in this historic in-state series kicks off Dec.
 20 at 8 p.m. at Notre Dame Stadium.

 Because the CFP Selection Committee prioritizes conference champions, both the Hoosiers and Fighting Irish are actually seeded lower than they are ranked.